Fit for Life-Health Sciences

 Cost: *This is a 1 credit hour workshop

 Additional Information: Physician’s consent is required for participation.
-The program’s activities are led by undergraduate and graduate level students under the supervision of Dr. Ellen Glickman.
+The program’s activities are led by graduate level students under the supervision of Dr. Angela Ridgel.

 *Faculty and staff enrolling in the workshop may use their faculty/staff tuition waiver benefit.
 To register for workshops, students do not have to formally apply to Kent State University.
 There is no application or matriculation fee.